|Austin Community College District

 Often these stepping stone colleges are in close proximity to the university, and there is a good system already in place for transferring credits between them.
 Because these schools have a good working relationship, all of your academic business between them should be seamless.

-This is simply a guide to show which colleges are strategically good for getting into the university you want, and keeping your university GPA protected, in Texas.
+This is a guide to show which colleges are strategically good for getting into the university you want, with a strategy for keeping your university GPA protected, in Texas.

 Austin Community College District